-Wolverhampton is a city in the West Midlands and is home to around a quarter of a million people.
+Located in the West Midlands, the city of Wolverhampton is home to over a quarter of a million people.

 A city of industry and culture